sara-lindersson/replication-code-DRR-complexity-article/03-analyses-figures.md

 Sara Lindersson
 2025-05-22

-Script 3 of 3 in the replication code for Lindersson et al. (2025).
+Script 3 of 3 in the replication code for Lindersson et al. Complexity article.

 This script performs the statistical analysis and exports the raw versions of the article figures (except panel a and b of Figure 1).